FreddyOffenga/rotor_abbuc/release1/readme.txt

 Contents of this folder:

 - rotor.xex
-Executable game, runs on Atari XL/XE 64K/PAL
+Executable game, not compressed, 32K runs on Atari XL/XE 64K/PAL

+- rotorexo.xex
+Executable game, compressed with Superpacker/Exomizer, 20K
+runs on Atari XL/XE 64K/PAL

 - rights_declaration.txt
 Statement about the rights and author information